Senior Thesis Seminar, Spring 2015

 Formulation of a Thesis Proposal

 - You should also prepare a revised Religion Major Worksheet (originally prepared for Junior Colloquium—please list course work by course number and title), together with a clear narrative statement of how you came up with this topic and how your work in the major has prepared you to write on this topic.
+(This should be a separate document.
+Show us through your narrative and major worksheet how you are prepared to research and write the thesis you have chosen.)

 Library meeting.
 All of you should meet with James Gulick about scholarly resources relating to your thesis topic.
 If you have not yet scheduled this meeting, please do so as soon as possible.
 Before you leave for semester break, you should begin to compile a list of the basic works (primary and secondary) you will need for your research.